 The shoulder pass survey is taken on the shoulder (Figure 22).
 Depending on lane number and direction, either left or right sensor is offset 3 to 6 inches from the shoulder joint.
 It is important that the sensor near the joint does not pass directly over the joint.
-The distance from the Y-reference axis is based on the lane number the survey is performed in, as indicated in Figure 22:
+The distance from the lateral offset reference (the lateral offset reference is the Y-reference axis) is based on the lane number the survey is performed in, as indicated in Figure 22:

-- If the lane number is 2 or 3, the distance from the Y-reference axis is 9.5 ft. - If the lane number is 1, the distance from Y-reference axis is -9.5 ft.
+If the lane number is 2 or 3, the distance from the Y-reference axis is -9.5 ft.

+• If the lane number is 1, the distance from Y-reference axis is -9.5 ft.